 Although the effect in terms of weight is minimal – we are looking at 0.5 to 1 pound usually, gained over the long term – it can add up, together with an increased muscle mass.

-That one is for the ladies – your reproductive hormones play a major role in how much water you are retaining, and they are responsible for a significant portion of your weight fluctuations during your monthly cycle.
+This one is for the ladies – your reproductive hormones play a major role in how much water you are retaining, and they are responsible for a significant portion of your weight fluctuations during your monthly cycle.

 Compare instead how much you weigh on the first week of your cycle over a longer period of time.

-For those of you who are stepping on the scale daily, keep in mind that fluctuations, especially around the week of your menstrual cycle (before, during and after) are completely normal.
+For those of you who are stepping on the scale daily, keep in mind that fluctuations, especially around the week of your menstrual cycle (before, during and after), are completely normal.

 #5.
 Inflammation, Food Intolerances and Allergies